 Arrange the use of audio visual equipment: As per the LF’s requirements, arrange the use of DVD, TV, digital projector, screen, flip chart, etc. Note that it may be a problem acquiring a digital projector for a reasonable fee.
-If so, contact the CCBC Office to see if there are other options available to you.

 Contact CCBC's Program Coordinator and let them know how many participants you have registered for the workshop on Friday (before 2:00), one week before the date of your scheduled workshop.
 At this time identify which Greyhound station the “Learning Facilitator Kit’ will be sent to and the name and phone number of the person who will be picking it up.

 Email workshop participants to let them know the weekend itinerary; classroom location, workshop time schedule, etc. At this time you can let them know what they should bring to this workshop.